Frederick-88/asia-property-frontend/README.md

 1. Dashboard

 - with Charts & Metrics informing quantity of users registered, featured count & total visitors ( track with API )
+- 1 month backtrack - total revenues, featured listings, new users, and new listings
+- if the url has `?is_visitor=true`, then directly set at redux store

 2. Listing List

 - sorting & search
 - skeleton loader
 - edit & delete
+- (?) featured listings - optional - can try implement payment logic here

 3. Users